 Do you need to write your will?

-Save your family stress — contact NZ will expert, Jason Hendriks today to set up an appointment.
+Save your family stress — contact NZ will expert, Kimberley Brown today to set up an appointment.

-If you do not have a will the Administration Act sets out the persons entitled to apply to administer your Estate.
-There is a strict order of priority determined by law as to who may apply for administration and it may well be that you did not want the applicant to be in charge of looking after your affairs after you have passed away.
-This can also cause problems and delays for potential beneficiaries and claimants who you might have intended to benefit from your estate.
+If you do not have a valid Will, or if you have not named an executor in your Will, the Administration Act also sets out the persons entitled to apply to administer your Estate.
+The law stipulates a strict order of priority as to who may apply for administration, and it may well be that someone you never would have named winds up being in charge of looking after your affairs after you pass away.
+This can also cause problems and delays in distributing your estate, causing stress to potential beneficiaries and claimants who have a right to benefit from your estate.